-Hiroshima Atomic Bombing Raising Questions 75 Years Later
+Hiroshima Atomic Bombing Raising New Questions 75 Years Later

-Hiroshima Atomic Bombing Raising Questions 75 Years Later
+Hiroshima Atomic Bombing Raising New Questions 75 Years Later

 The dawn of the nuclear age began with a blinding, flesh-melting blast directly above the Japanese city of Hiroshima on Aug.
 6, 1945.
-It was 8:16 a.m. on a Monday, the start of another work day in a city of nearly 300,000 inhabitants.
+It was 8:16 a.m. on a Monday, the start of another workday in a city of nearly 300,000 inhabitants.
 An estimated two-thirds of that population — nearly all civilians — would soon be dead.

 The dropping by American warplanes of that first atomic bomb, code-named Little Boy -- and another, code-named Fat Man, three days later in Nagasaki — led to Japan's surrender on Aug.
 15, 1945, and the end of World War II.

-At the time, the morality and legality of those nuclear attacks was hardly the subject of public debate.
+At the time, the morality and legality of those nuclear attacks were hardly the subject of public debate.

 "Let there be no mistake; we shall completely destroy Japan's power to make war," President Harry Truman, who ordered the attacks, declared in a speech to the nation hours after the bombing of Hiroshima.

-"If they do not now accept our terms, they may expect a rain of ruin from the air, the like of which has never been seen on this earth."
+"...
+If they do not now accept our terms, they may expect a rain of ruin from the air, the like of which has never been seen on this earth."

 The last surviving member of the crew that flew over Hiroshima that day died in November.
 Before then, he recalled what he thought while aboard a B-29 named Necessary Evil as the bomb dropped from another warplane, the Enola Gay.